 We want to take you through the entire process at Gallaghers’ Where U Brew, so stay tuned for our update on the bottling/tasting process!
 We should have that for you in a few weeks!

 UPDATE: We recently went back to Gallagher’s Where U Brew to bottle our Yardbone IPA.
 The bottling process is just as simple as the brewing process.
-All you have to do is sterilize the bottles (basically put them in a dishwasher for a few minutes), fill the bottles with your beer and slam a cap on them.
+All you have to do is sterilize the bottles, fill them with your beer and slam a cap on them.
 The bottling process only takes about a half-hour (at the most).
 It took a little longer for us, but only because we were tasting our beer and hanging out with the good people there (our friends Karen and Marty were there again).
 As for the taste of our beer — it’s delicious!
 One of the workers there even tried our brew and said it was a “really good batch.”

 Have you ever visited Gallaghers’ Where U Brew?
 How was your experience?
 What recipe did you choose?
 We’d love to hear all about it!
-You can leave a comment below or connect with us on Facebook, Twitter and Google+.
-You can also like Gallaghers’ on Facebook.
+You can leave a comment below or connect with us on Facebook, Twitter and Instagram.
 I’m sure they’d love the support!
 Don’t forget to also visit Seattle Bloggers for more great places to eat and drink in the Emerald City!